yodiaditya/vim-netbeans/README.md

 http://stackoverflow.com/questions/1687252/with-vim-use-both-snipmate-and-pydiction-together-share-the-tab-key

-But i prefer using CTRL+Space as Snipmate Completion by :
+But i prefer using CTRL+Space as Snipmate Completion.
+Here a how to make it :

 vim .vim/bundle/snipmate.vim/after/plugin/snipMate.vim